arsondog/Aye/README.md

 # Description
 Ayo everyone.
 This is The Aye Project.
-This project is my first game that I, Arsondog, created.
+This project is my first game that I, Arsondog, am creating.